vhictoirya/physioloop/README.md

 🌐 **Live demo:** [physioloop.vercel.app](https://physioloop.vercel.app)

-Patients complete their prescribed exercises.
-A vision model running entirely on their phone confirms each rep. A proof hash lands on-chain.
-The physiotherapist gets paid per session — automatically, in PUSD — with no paper forms, no trust required, and no exercise footage ever leaving the patient's device.
+Physioloop is an exercise compliance app, wherevy patients complete their prescribed exercises.
+A vision model running entirely on their phone confirms each exercises.
+A proof hash lands on-chain.
+The physiotherapist gets paid per session — automatically, in PUSD — with no paper forms, no trust required, and no exercise footage ever leaving the patient's device, also the caregiver also get rewarded as well as having a certification.

 ---